Did You Know Most Probiotics Need to be Refrigerated?

 In order to prevent probiotics from becoming completely ineffective, manufacturers pump billions and billions of bacteria into their probiotic supplements so that enough of them will survive.
 This number is taken into account when establishing the expiration date for a probiotic, but of course it’s difficult for a manufacturer to estimate how many CFUs (colony forming units) will actually be viable once you use the product.
 Much of this depends on how the product is stored – whether it is shipped, displayed, and stored (by you) cooled and refrigerated.

-The one exception to this is a new class of probiotics known as SBO probiotics, which are naturally resistant to heat and shelf stable at room temperature.
+The one exception to this is a new class of probiotics known as SBO probiotics, which are naturally resistant, shelf stable probiotics to heat, and safe at room temperature.

 What can you do to ensure that valuable organisms within your probiotic are available when you need them?